coderkabh/OOPS-Programs/README.md

 # OOPS-private-repo
-## This is a repository of Object oreintated programming.
-All the topics taught and coding part of lab will be uploaded here.
+## This is a repository of Object oreintated programming in JAVA 11 (J2SE).